 The General or Generals (Adjust depending on strength and amount of characters.) and their army want to prevent the characters from succeeding.
 In this section they must fight their way to the final phase of their plan.

 For the next few weeks, both Blush posts and Fandom Travel posts will be guest posts.
 Thank you to the contributors!
 If anyone else is interesting in writing for either of these topics (and it can easily be kept anonymous!) please send me an email to email@example.com and we can discuss which topic you’d like to write about.

-This week’s Blush guest post is written by Caroline Frechette, and you can follow them on Facebook here.
-Caroline is originally from Montreal, but has been living in the Ottawa/Gatineau region since 2004.
-They are a sequential artist and author.
-They have published several short stories, both sequential and traditional, as well as two graphic novels and six books.
-They were the editor and director for the French Canadian literary magazine Histoires à boire debout, and works at the Ottawa Public Library.
-They now are the editor and director for Renaissance Press.
-They have been teaching creative writing since 2005, and GMing various table-top RPGs for the past 19 years.
+This week’s Blush guest post is written by Nathan Frechette, and you can follow him on Facebook here.
+Nathan is originally from Montreal, but has been living in the Ottawa/Gatineau region since 2004.
+He is a sequential artist and author.
+He has published several short stories, both sequential and traditional, as well as two graphic novels and six books.
+He was the editor and director for the French Canadian literary magazine Histoires à boire debout, and works at the Ottawa Public Library.
+He now is the editor and director for Renaissance Press.
+He has been teaching creative writing since 2005, and GMing various table-top RPGs for the past 19 years.